nuxencs/seasonpackarr/docs/references/deluge-primary-source-audit.md

 optional Label plugin.
 It imports go-deluge v1.4.0 as a normal Go module dependency.
 No dependency source is copied into the seasonpackarr repository.

-Environment-gated local tests build real Deluge 1.3.15 and 2.1.2 daemons.
+Environment-gated local tests connect to real Deluge 1.3.15 and 2.1.2 daemons.
 Both entries run complete and partial imports, path and file reads, initial checks, resume, missing-label creation, and label assignment.
+Daemon fixtures and test data are not stored in this repository.
 These tests are not part of CI.

 ## Inspected revisions